tdavidcl/ndspmhd-examples/HYDRO/test7-3D-sedov-blast-wave/README-sedov.txt

    axes and the colour bar by pressing backspace with the mouse over them in splash's interactive mode)

-- Try a calculation that includes artificial conductivity
+- Try a calculation that does not include artificial conductivity

- ./3DSPMHD sedovcond.in >& sedovcond.out &
+ ./3DSPMHD sedovnocond.in >& sedovnocond.out &

   (As for our 1D shock tubes, adding thermal conductivity improves the treatment of the contact discontinuity.
-In this case the radial profiles of density and thermal energy also look much less noisy.)
+In this case the radial profiles of density and thermal energy are much noisier.)

 - Try a calculation at higher resolution (up to around 100^3 is manageable if you leave it for a few hours), by changing the initial particle separation: